vedantvakharia/Jarvis/source/content/Python/OOPS.md

 ##### 2. Class / Static attributes

 A class attribute is a variable that is shared across all instances of a class.
 It belongs to the class itself, not to any one object (instance).
-Can be accessed using `object.attribute` or `class_name.attribute`.
+Class attributes are shared among all instances of a class and are typically used for static data that should not be changed on an instance level.Can be accessed using `object.attribute` or `class_name.attribute`.
 Static variables are defined inside the class definition, but outside of any method definitions.
 They are typically initialized with a value, just like an instance variable, but they can be accessed and modified through the class itself, rather than through an instance.

 If you modify a class variable through an instance, a new instance variable is created.
 This separates the modified value from the original class variable, which remains unchanged for other instances.